ALT-F1/EOSC-Co-Creation-Crossroads-Data-bank-for-covid-19/README.md

 Those persons include researchers and consultants who share their analysis to the public administration and members of governments who will shape the rules and regulations describing how the citizens should behave during the pandemic.

-# Why collecting the weather data?
+# Why collecting the Weather and UV-Index data?

 In Belgium, the  Group of Experts for an Exit Strategy (GEES) drafts proposals to envisage a gradual deconfinement.
 The GEES supports the [Belgian Federal Government](https://www.belgium.be/en/about_belgium/government/federal_authorities/federal_government).